Prince Harry reunites with Meghan and Archie in Canada

 TORONTO (AP) — Prince Harry has reunited with his wife Meghan in Canada as he steps back from royal duties.

 Video from Sky News shows Harry landing at Victoria’s airport on Vancouver Island late Monday.
-The prince, Meghan and their 8-month-old son Archie are reportedly staying at at mansion on the island off Canada’s Pacific coast.
+The prince, Meghan and their 8-month-old son Archie were reportedly staying at at mansion on the island off Canada’s Pacific coast.
 The video shows Harry stepping off a small passenger plane and getting into a SUV on the tarmac.

 Buckingham Palace said Tuesday it would not comment on private matters.